lazer-kizer/Taggy/README.md

 - need to count of photos in subfolders
 - need to make auto detection of audio, video, photo and add tags for them
 - create a job which finds duplicates (by name, by content, by size) and allows user to leave only one version
+- need to create private access to particular folders and tags for certain users